Deducteam/coq-hol-light-real-with-N/CI.md

     push-branches = [ "master" "nixReloaded" ];
   };
 ```
-Once this field edited as described above, run `nix-shell` to check if every thing is ok.
+Then, run `nix-shell` to check if every thing is ok.

 # Generating the `coq-overlays` folder and the `default.nix` for `coq-hol-light-real-with-N`